nitro41992/splitting-sucks/docs/app_navigation_redesign.md

 ### What Was Done

 To enable local development and testing with dynamic prompts and model configurations, the Firestore emulator was seeded with initial configuration data using a Python script.
 This ensures that the emulator environment closely mirrors production/staging for workflows that depend on Firestore-stored prompts and model settings.
-The process leverages the `init_firestore_config.py` script in the `functions/` directory, which writes default prompt and model provider configurations for all relevant AI-powered workflows (e.g., `parse_receipt`, `assign_people_to_items`, `transcribe_audio`).
+The process leverages the `init_firestore_config.py` script in the `functions/` directory, which now reads configuration data from JSON files in the `emulator_seed_data` directory.

 **Key Points:**
-- The Firestore emulator is started using the Firebase CLI.
+- The Firestore emulator is started using the Firebase CLI with a custom port (8081 instead of the default 8080) to avoid port conflicts.
 - The Python Admin SDK requires a service account key, even for the emulator.
 This key is used only locally and should be kept out of version control.
-- The script seeds the emulator with all necessary configuration documents for prompts and models, supporting multiple AI providers.
+- The script seeds the emulator with all necessary configuration documents for prompts and models from JSON files, supporting multiple AI providers.
+- The script now has improved error handling and provides detailed diagnostic messages.

 ### Standard Operating Procedure (SOP): Reseeding the Firestore Emulator

 **Prerequisites:**
 - You have the Firebase CLI installed and configured.
-- You have a service account key JSON file (e.g., `functions/emulator-service-account.json` or similar) available locally (never commit this to git).
+- You have a service account key JSON file (e.g., `billfie-firebase-adminsdk-fbsvc-3478b1c3d9.json` or similar) available locally (never commit this to git).
 - The `init_firestore_config.py` script exists in the `functions/` directory.
+- The `emulator_seed_data` directory contains your configuration files in the appropriate structure.

 **Step-by-Step:**

+1. **Check Port Availability**
+   - Ensure no other services are using the ports required by Firebase emulators.
+   - You can check running processes on ports with commands like:
+     ```sh
+     # On Windows
+     netstat -ano | findstr :8081
+     # On Mac/Linux
+     lsof -i :8081
+     ```
+   - If necessary, kill processes using required ports or update `firebase.json` to use alternative ports.

-1. **Start the Firebase Emulator Suite**
+2. **Start the Firebase Emulator Suite**
    - From the project root, run:
      ```sh
      firebase emulators:start
      ```
-   - This will start the Firestore emulator (and any other configured emulators).
+   - This will start the Firestore emulator (and any other configured emulators) using ports defined in `firebase.json`.
+   - Confirm the emulators are running by accessing the UI at http://localhost:4000

-2. **Open a New Terminal for Seeding**
+3. **Open a New Terminal for Seeding**
    - Keep the emulator running in its own terminal window/tab.
    - Open a new terminal for the seeding process.
+   - Navigate to the `functions/` directory:
+     ```sh
+     cd functions
+     ```

-3. **Set the Firestore Emulator Environment Variable**
+4. **Set the Firestore Emulator Environment Variable**
+   - **IMPORTANT**: This tells the Python script to write to the emulator instead of production.
    - On Windows (Command Prompt):
      ```sh
      set FIRESTORE_EMULATOR_HOST=localhost:8081